Sheep: Characteristics

 Another trait unique to domestic sheep as compared to wild ovines is their wide variation in color.
 Wild sheep are largely variations of brown hues, and variation within species is extremely limited.
 Colors of domestic sheep range from pure white to dark chocolate brown, and even spotted or piebald.
 Sheep keepers also sometimes artificially paint "smit marks" onto their sheep in any pattern or color for identification.
 Selection for easily dyeable white fleeces began early in sheep domestication, and as white wool is a dominant trait it spread quickly.
 However, colored sheep do appear in many modern breeds, and may even appear as a recessive trait in white flocks.
 While white wool is desirable for large commercial markets, there is a niche market for colored fleeces, mostly for handspinning.
 The nature of the fleece varies widely among the breeds, from dense and highly crimped, to long and hairlike.
 There is variation of wool type and quality even among members of the same flock, so wool classing is a step in the commercial processing of the fibre.

-Suffolks are a medium wool, black-faced breed of meat sheep that make up 60% of the sheep population in the U.S.
+Suffolks are a medium wool, black-faced breed of meat sheep that make up 50% of the purebred sheep population in the U.S.

 Depending on breed, sheep show a range of heights and weights.
 Their rate of growth and mature weight is a heritable trait that is often selected for in breeding.
 Ewes typically weigh between 45 and 100 kg, and rams between 45 and 160 kg.
 When all deciduous teeth have erupted, the sheep has 20 teeth.
 Mature sheep have 32 teeth.
-As with other ruminants, the front teeth in the lower jaw bite against a hard, toothless pad in the upper jaw.
+As with other ruminants, the front teeth in the lower jaw bite against a hard, toothless dental pad in the upper jaw.
 These are used to pick off vegetation, then the rear teeth grind it before it is swallowed.
 There are eight lower front teeth in ruminants, but there is some disagreement as to whether these are eight incisors, or six incisors and two incisor-shaped canines.
 This means that the dental formula for sheep is either or There is a large diastema between the incisors and the molars.

-In the first few years of life one can calculate the age of sheep from their front teeth, as a pair of milk teeth is replaced by larger adult teeth each year, the full set of eight adult front teeth being complete at about four years of age.
-The front teeth are then gradually lost as sheep age, making it harder for them to feed and hindering the health and productivity of the animal.
-For this reason, domestic sheep on normal pasture begin to slowly decline from four years on, and the life expectancy of a sheep is 10 to 12 years, though some sheep may live as long as 20 years.
+In the first few years of life one can calculate the age of sheep from their front teeth, as a first and second set of milk teeth are replaced by larger adult teeth.
+The full set of eight adult front teeth is complete at about four years of age.
+These teeth are then gradually ground down as sheep age and feed on pasture, making it harder for them to feed and hindering their health over time.
+For this reason, domestic sheep on normal pasture begin to slowly decline from four years on.
+The life expectancy of a sheep is 10 to 12 years, though some sheep may live as long as 20 years.
+Ranchers often consider culling sheep not raised for meat around 6 years of age, although extra pasture or the sheep being an exceptional producer can encourage their handlers to continue keeping them.